 And Regli’s support should mean much for the cultural industry.
 As a DAM veteran, she’s consulted for a breadth of businesses and penned the essential 2016 handbook, Digital and Marketing Asset Management: The Real Story about DAM Technology & Practice.
 Her work with cultural clients such as the UK-based Art Fund doesn’t just involve assessing their digital maturity, but helping to develop strategies to achieve digital goals.

 To coincide with the annual DAM and Museums 2022 by Henry Stewart Events, Regli will be hosting a pre-event seminar on January 27 that dives deep into how DAM systems can support art and cultural missions.
 At the conference itself, speakers from cultural venues not limited to the Universal Hip Hop Museum, the Rijksmuseum, Canada’s Museums of Science and Innovation, and the Metropolitan Museum of Art will be tackling DAM-related topics from metadata to machine learning.
 Her participation follows up on her support of last year’s edition, of which, she notes, “It was very global, which I thought was fantastic.”

-Ahead of her appearance at DAM and Museums 2022, we tapped Regli for her insights into how museums, backed by renewed digital imperatives post-lockdowns, are approaching their digital assets today.
+Ahead of her seminar, we tapped Regli for her insights into how museums, backed by renewed digital imperatives post-lockdowns, are approaching their digital assets today.

 What were some key learnings for you from last year’s DAM and Museums?